Baebel43/team5capstone/Documentation/Signoffs/WorkSysten(1).md

 Since there are many different trail lengths and skill levels, there is no set amount of duration for trails.
 Due to this the minimum amount of time that the batteries should last is hard to make a specific number for.
 Team 5 decided to set the minimum amount of time at 24 hours.
 This allows users to record large trails without having to worry about the batteries not lasting the entire trail.

-- To solve for the maximum time the battery can last, the amperage output for each device and the milliamp hours output of the batteries is needed.
-The following values are needed: the current draw for the Zigbee Transmitter, the current draw for the Hall effect generator, and the current output of the battery.
-The values are 33 milliamps, 10 milliamps, and a minimum value for modern AA batteries is 2000 milliamp hours respectively.
+- To solve for the maximum time the battery can last, the amperage output for each device and the milliamp hours output of the batteries are needed.
+The following values are needed: the current draw for the I/) of the Arduino Nano 33 BLE, the current draw for the Hall effect sensor, and the current output of the battery.
+The values are 15 mA from the Arduino I/O and 10 mA from the Hall effect sensor.
 The following formulas can be used:

 **Amphours = Amps * Hour**

 **Hours = Amp Hours / Amps**

 - Using these we can solve for the hours the device will be on given a full charge.
-Hours calculated from this is 2000 milliamp hours divided by 43 milliamps which is 46.51 hours.
+Hours calculated from this is 2000 milliamp hours divided by 25 milliamps which is 80 hours.

 ### Creating a Work Map